clusterpoint/nodejs-client-api-v4/README.md

 // Example using CO library
 // CO = Generator based control flow goodness for nodejs and the browser, using promises, letting you write non-blocking code in a nice-ish way.
+// install CO: npm install co
 // https://github.com/tj/co
 return co(function *() {

-	console.log('select and delete all books');
+	// try to remove documents from both collections just for the purpose of this example console.log('select and delete all books');
 	var response = yield booksCollection.limit(10000).get();
 	var idsArr = [];